IBM-Cloud/kube-samples/calico-policies/public-network-isolation/README.md

 **Pods**

-* Egress network traffic on the public network interface for pods is permitted to the following ports:
+* Egress network traffic on the network interface for pods is permitted to the following ports:
   * TCP/UDP 53 and 5353 for OpenShift version 4.3 or later for DNS
   * TCP/UDP 2049 for communication with NFS file servers
   * TCP/UDP 443 and 3260 for communication to block storage